mvaled/mvaled-github-io-sources/content/2025/viving.rst

 .. note:: The solution is just to install a new dependency
           ``python-telegram-bot[job-queue]``.

-          Did the GPT told my son to install this and he didn't read it?
+          Did the GPT tell my son to install this and he didn't read it?
 I'll never know.